rt64/re-spirv/README.md

 #### Optimization
 The optimization step uses the data structures built during analysis to perform constant propagation, dead code elimination, and dead branch elimination, all in a single incredibly quick pass.

-It does this by traversing the sorted DAG produced during analysis, during which is checks if each instruction has all constant operands.
-If an instruction does then re-spirv records the instruction as having a constant result, which can be referenced while processing another instruction that references this result.
+It does this by traversing the sorted DAG that was produced during analysis.
+During traversal, re-spirv checks if each instruction has only constant operands.
+For any instructions that do, re-spirv calculates the result using the instruction's formula and stores the result.
+The result is then marked as constant for future instructions that reference it.

 When re-spirv encounters a conditional branch or switch instruction which has a constant-evaluable input, the branch is compacted based on the result of that constant evaluation.
 Conditional branches are converted into unconditional branches, while switches are reduced to having a single case (to meet the SPIR-V structured control flow requirements), and the indegrees of the labels for the blocks that are no longer referenced by the branch are reduced accordingly.